 Financial Aid for Part-time Students

 Depending on their course load, part-time students can apply for the Noah Meltz Grant, a grant offered though the University of Toronto to assist part-time degree students with their educational costs, or part time OSAP.
-The application for the Noah Meltz grant and information about Part time OSAP can be found on the Enrolment Services website.
+The Noah Meltz Grant application and information about Part time OSAP can be found on the Enrolment Services website.
+The Noah Meltz Grant application (pdf) is now available.

 If you have been financing your education with Canada or Ontario student loans (OSAP) you should consider a repayment plan.
 Your first payment is due in the seventh month after you cease to be a full-time student.
 This is your “Consolidation Date”.
 While you are a full-time student (i.e., 60% course load or greater), the Federal and Provincial governments pay the interest on your student loans.
 You are responsible for arranging repayment with your lender(s) before your six-month period expires by signing a Consolidation Agreement/Loan Repayment form.
 This will specify your monthly payments, the term and the interest rate.
 For detailed information go to this site.